OpenQueryStore/OpenQueryStore/README.md

 [forks]:https://github.com/OpenQueryStore/OpenQueryStore/network
 [issues]:https://github.com/OpenQueryStore/OpenQueryStore/issues

+## This is a project in early alpha.
+Please be aware that the code is NOT production ready.

 OpenQueryStore (OQS) is a collection of scripts that add Query Store like functionality to pre-SQL Server 2016 Instances!

 OQS is being built from the ground up to allow **all versions and editions** of SQL Server from **2005** up to and including **2014** to have a Query Store like functionality.
 The data collection, retention and cleanup will be easily configurable to allow for complete control of the OQS data storage.